-ICD-9 codes are nearly 30 years old and cannot be expanded any further diagnosis.
+ICD-9 codes are nearly 30 years old and limited in that they cannot be expanded any further for diagnosis.
 Many of its diagnosis categories are full.
 ICD 9 codes are 3 to 5 characters.
 The first can be numeric or alpha, the 2nd through 5th are numeric with a decimal after the third character.

-The greater number of codes in the ICD 10 will make it easier to find the right diagnosis code.
-ICD 10 has an improved structure and specificity; it should be easier to use than ICD 9.
+The greater number of codes in ICD 10 will make it easier to find the right diagnosis codes.
+With improved structure and specificity, it should be easier to use than ICD 9.
 Most practices use a relatively small number of codes related to the type of specialty.

 ICD 10 codes are organized in 22 chapters as listed below:

 HIPAA legislation included the requirement for use of ICD 10 with a compliance date of October 1, 2013 for implementation.
 This compliance date was then delayed until October of 2015.
 The government agency requiring implementation is the Department of Health and Human Services (HHS).
 HHS has no plans to delay implementing.

 Related to the switch to ICD 10 is the transition to the version 5010 standard for electronic transactions effective January 1, 2012.
 The 5010 changes are necessary to accommodate ICD 10 codes and NPI.